groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/image/docx.en.md

     # feature loop
     - title: "Modify Existing Signatures"
       content: "Our API enables users to update and adjust signatures as needed.
 Modify the size, position, or other attributes of any previously added signature for flexibility in document handling."

+    # feature loop
+    - title: "Remove Unnecessary Signatures"
+      content: "Efficiently manage your documents by removing signatures that are no longer needed.
+Our API supports full CRUD operations for nearly all signature types."

   code_samples:
     # code sample loop